About the Authors

 Dr. JB Dyas

-Dr. JB Dyas has been a leader in jazz education for the past two decades.
-Currently Vice President for Education and Curriculum Development at the Herbie Hancock Institute of Jazz, Dyas oversees the Institute's education and outreach programs including Jazz in America (www.jazzinamerica.org), one of the most significant and wide-reaching jazz education programs in the world.
-He has presented jazz workshops, teacher-training seminars, and jazz "informances" worldwide with such renowned artists as Ambrose Akinmusire, Don Braden, Bobby Broom, Dave Brubeck, Gerald Clayton, Robin Eubanks, Herbie Hancock, Antonio Hart, Ingrid Jensen, Sean Jones, Delfeayo Marsalis, Christian McBride, Bobby Watson, and Steve Wilson.
+Dr. JB Dyas has been a pioneering force in jazz education for over three decades.
+Currently Vice President for Education and Curriculum Development at the Herbie Hancock Institute of Jazz, Dyas oversees the Institute's education and outreach programs including Jazz in America, one of the most significant and wide-reaching jazz education programs in the world.
+He has led jazz workshops, teacher-training seminars, and "informances" (educational performances) across the globe, collaborating with such renowned artists as Ambrose Akinmusire, Don Braden, Bobby Broom, Dave Brubeck, Gerald Clayton, Robin Eubanks, Herbie Hancock, Antonio Hart, Marquis Hill, Ingrid Jensen, Sean Jones, Delfeayo Marsalis, Christian McBride, Dayna Stephens, Bobby Watson, and Steve Wilson.

-Prior to his current position at the Hancock Institute, Dyas served as Executive Director of the Brubeck Institute where he implemented its College Fellowship Program, Brubeck Festival, Summer Jazz Colony, and Jazz Outreach Initiative.
-Before that he served as Director of Jazz Studies at Miami-Dade College – one of the largest and most multi-cultural colleges in the nation, and New World School of the Arts – Miami’s award-winning performing arts high school.
+Before joining the Hancock Institute, Dyas served as Executive Director of the Brubeck Institute, where he developed and launched its College Fellowship Program, Brubeck Festival, Summer Jazz Colony, and Jazz Outreach Initiative.
+Prior to that, he was Director of Jazz Studies at Miami-Dade College – one of the nation’s largest and most diverse educational institutions – and New World School of the Arts – Miami’s acclaimed performing arts high school.

-Throughout his career, Dyas has performed across the country, designed and implemented new jazz curricula, directed large and small ensembles, and taught a wide variety of jazz courses to students at virtually every level of musical development – age seven to seventy, beginner to professional, learning-challenged to prodigy.
-He has conducted jazz and tune-learning clinics, adjudicated high school and collegiate jazz festivals, and presented numerous jazz seminars throughout the United States as well as in Australia, Canada, Columbia, Cuba, France, Germany, Japan, Mexico, Russia, and Turkey.
-He also teaches Jazz Pedagogy at the Herbie Hancock Institute of Jazz Performance at the UCLA Herb Alpert School of Music and serves as an adjudicator for the Annual GRAMMY Music Educator Award.
+Throughout his career, Dyas has performed nationwide, developed innovative jazz curricula, directed ensembles of all sizes, and taught jazz to students of every level – age eight to eighty, beginner to professional, learning-challenged to prodigy.
+His work has taken him to six continents, where he has conducted clinics, adjudicated jazz festivals, and led teacher-training workshops in Australia, Canada, Colombia, Cuba, France, Germany, Japan, Mexico, Morocco, Russia, Turkey, United Arab Emirates, and across the United States.
+He also teaches Jazz Pedagogy at the Herbie Hancock Institute of Jazz Performance at UCLA’s Herb Alpert School of Music, serves as an advisor for the PBS Kids animated series Acoustic Rooster and his Barnyard Band, and is a member of the GRAMMY Blue Ribbon Committee which annually selects the winner of the GRAMMY Music Educator of the Year Award.

 Dr. Dyas received his Master’s degree in Jazz Pedagogy from the University of Miami and PhD in Music Education from Indiana University, and is a recipient of the DownBeat Achievement Award for Jazz Education.
-A professional bassist, Dyas has performed well over a thousand jazz and commercial dates throughout his career and continues to perform in a wide variety of jazz and commercial music settings.
+A professional bassist, he has performed well over 1,000 jazz and commercial music dates throughout his career and continues to present jazz clinics, professional development workshops, and leadership seminars around the globe. jbdyas.com

 the thelonious monk institute of jazz